groc-prog/pyneo4j-ogm/README.md

 ### Todo's
 - [ ] Unit tests to ensure future updates don't break anything
 - [ ] Add release workflow to automatically publish new releases to PyPI
-- [ ] Add workflows for linting, formatting and package scanning
 - [ ] Add projections and auto_fetch_nodes to documentation
 - [ ] Add extensive examples to documentation